tiger2877/bamazon/README.md

 ### Supervisor View

-This app will start with a menu asking the manager to: view products for sale, view all low inventory, add to inventory or add a new product to the database
+This app will start with a menu asking the manager to:

    * View Product Sales by Department
 ```